zalando/skipper/docs/kubernetes/routegroups.md

 ### type=network

-This backend type results in routes that forward incoming requests to the defined network address, regardless of the Kubernetes semantics, and allows URLs that point somewhere else, potentially outside of the cluster, too.
+This backend type results in routes that proxy incoming requests to the defined network address, regardless of the Kubernetes semantics, and allows URLs that point somewhere else, potentially outside of the cluster, too.

 ### type=shunt, type=loopback, type=dynamic